cullophid/barely-functional/README.md

 ```

 ### slice :: Int -> Int -> [a] -> [a]
-Returns a new list containing only the elements from the first index(inclusive) to the last index(exclusive)
+Returns a new list containing only the elements from the first index (inclusive) to the last index (exclusive).

 ```js
 _.slice(1, 4, [1, 2, 3, 4, 5])